 About rough sleeping

-If you’re concerned about someone sleeping rough, get in touch so that we can connect them to local services.
+If you’re concerned about someone sleeping rough, get in touch so that we can connect them to local support and services they need.

-Anyone can become homeless, and sleeping rough can damage your health and be dangerous.
+Anyone can become homeless, and sleeping rough can be dangerous and can damage your health.

 The longer someone sleeps rough, the greater the risk that they will become trapped on the streets and vulnerable to becoming a victim of crime, developing drug or alcohol problems, or experiencing problems with their health.